 Distancing from others is practically impossible.
 Soap and water aren’t always available.
 And existing poor health puts people at greater risk of getting a severe case of coronavirus and of dying from it.

 Whilst children in the UK aren't considered the most vulnerable to the virus itself, this isn’t the case for children in refugee camps.
 Many have serious underlying health conditions.
 They're also at greater risk of malnutrition.
 For these children, the impact will be devastating.

 How your money can help

-- £175 could provide a child with nutritious food, clean water, medical care, education and a safe place to stay for a month.
+• £88 - a child with nutritious food, clean water, medical care, education and a safe place to stay for two weeks

-World Vision's response to this crisis is continually expanding and we will use your donation to help children and families in the Syria region and refugees arriving in Europe.
+We will use your donation to help children and families in Syria and refugees in neighbouring countries.

 Salah, 12, lives in Lebanon with his family as a refugee.
 Back in Syria he went to school.
 The family had a car and lived in a house.
 Traumatised by the conflict, the Child Friendly Space is the only place he feels safe.

 Donate today to help Syrian children facing crisis and uncertainty.